Cambridge-ICCS/FTorch/README.md

 If you are not familiar with these we provide a tool `pt2ts.py` as part of this distribution which contains an easily adaptable script to save your PyTorch model as Torch Script.

-### 2. Fortran
+### 2. Using the model from Fortran

-To use the trained Torch model from within fortran we need to import the `ftorch` module and use the binding routines to load the model, convert the data, and run inference.
+To use the trained Torch model from within Fortran we need to import the `ftorch` module and use the binding routines to load the model, convert the data, and run inference.

 A very simple example is given below.
 For more detailed documentation please consult the API documentation, source code, and examples.